D-zigi/NLP-AI/README.md

   "universe_domain": ""
 }
 ```
-rename you secret key to firebase.json and upload it to your root project folder.
+rename your secret key to firebase.json and upload it to your root project folder.

 3. **Create virtual environment:**
 ```bash